Post-traumatic stress disorder: Genetics

 There is evidence that susceptibility to PTSD is hereditary.
-Approximately 30% of the variance in PTSD is caused from genetics alone.
-For twin pairs exposed to combat in Vietnam, having a monozygotic (identical) twin with PTSD was associated with an increased risk of the co-twin's having PTSD compared to twins that were dizygotic (non-identical twins).
+Approximately 30% of the variance in PTSD is caused by genetics alone.
+For twin pairs exposed to combat in Vietnam, having a monozygotic (identical) twin with PTSD was associated with an increased risk of the co-twin's having PTSD compared to dizygotic twins (non-identical twins).
 Women with a smaller hippocampus might be more likely to develop PTSD following a traumatic event based on preliminary findings.
 Research has also found that PTSD shares many genetic influences common to other psychiatric disorders.
-Panic and generalized anxiety disorders and PTSD share 60% of the same genetic variance.
+Panic and generalized anxiety disorders, and PTSD share 60% of the same genetic variance.
 Alcohol, nicotine, and drug dependence share greater than 40% genetic similarities.
+Neuroscientist Dr. Rachel Yehuda researched how psychological trauma can travel across generations, specifically focusing on trans-generational trauma with Holocaust survivors and their offspring.
+The researchers in her study focused on a stress gene called FKBP5 that is linked to PTSD.
+The results of this study underscore the genetic components of PTSD as they showed an effect on methylation of the FKBP5 gene both in the parents who experienced trauma in concentration camps, as well as their offspring.